Tiopipi/Practice1/README.md

 ## WeatherControl.java:
 - ### Controls the main logic of the application.
-- ### Gets weather data, updates the database and manages the connection to the database.
+- ### Gets weather data, creates and updates the database and manages the connection to the database.

 ## WeatherStore.java:
 - ### Defines the interface for storing and retrieving weather data.